Leakage and Interpretability in Concept-Based Models: Details on the experimental setup

 \subsection{Model architectures and training}

-On TabularToy($\delta$) we use as concept encoder a 4-layer leaky-ReLU MLP with activations $\{ 7, 64, 64, 3\}$, and a linear classifier head.
-On dSprites($\gamma$) and 3dshapes($\gamma$) we use a ResNet-18 encoder, and a 4-layer ReLU MLP with activations $\{ k, 64, 64, \ell\}$.
-We train CEMs with 16-dimensional embeddings.
+On TabularToy($\delta$) we used as concept encoder a 4-layer leaky-ReLU MLP with activations $\{ 7, 64, 64, 3\}$, and a linear classifier head.
+On dSprites($\gamma$), 3dshapes($\gamma$) and CUB we used a ResNet-18 encoder, while for HAM10K a ViT-B/16 encoder pretrained on ImageNet.
+For these datasets we used a 4-layer ReLU MLP with activations $\{ k, 64, 64, \ell\}$ as a final head.
+We trained CEMs with 16-dimensional embeddings.

-We train all models for 200 epochs, using the Adam optimiser with learning rate $10^{-3}$ and momentum 0.9.
-For hard models, we train the encoder and the classifier head for 200 and 20 epochs respectively.
-We train with batch sizes 512 for TabularToy($\delta$) and 32 for dSprites($\gamma$) and 3dshapes($\gamma$).
+We trained all models for 200 epochs, using the Adam optimiser with momentum 0.9 and learning rate $10^{-3}$ for TabularToy($\delta$), dSprites($\gamma$) and 3dshapes($\gamma$); $10^{-2}$ for CUB; $10^{-4}$ for HAM10K.
+For hard models, we trained the encoder and the classifier head for 200 and 20 epochs respectively.
+We trained with batch sizes 512 for TabularToy($\delta$); 32 for dSprites($\gamma$), 3dshapes($\gamma$) and HAM10K; 64 for CUB.